ezakhar/help/en/basics/categories.md

 * Strength;
 * Other.

-Categories set for the basic sports are used to classify activities by derived sports.
+Categories that are set for the basic sports are used to classify activities of derived sports.

-The following information is available on the page of categories overview and management:
+The following information is available in the categories overview and management window:
 ![View categories in Staminity](http://content.staminity.com/assets/images/_new/methodology/methodology-categories-navigation.png)

 * 1 - Tabs to switch between different sections of the "Methodology" view: Training plans - Periodization schemes - Activity categories - Activity templates;